Personal Project

 PROCESS

-Nearly 3000 photographs later, we had the level of detail we needed to get started.
-From there...it was off to rebuild history.
+Nearly 3,000 photographs later, we finally had the level of detail needed to begin.
+From there, it was time to bring history back to life.

 PHASE TWO

-Ultimately, our final product for this project will be an augmented reality experience that visitors of the existing Penn Station will be able to use to see what the station would look like today if it were never demolished.
+The final product will be an augmented reality experience, allowing visitors at today’s Penn Station to see what the original building would look like if it had never been demolished.

-Through this project, our goal is to inspire nostalgia, wonder, and a renewed sense of civic loyalty to the iconic places and buildings that shape our urban environment.
+Through this project, we aim to evoke nostalgia, spark wonder, and foster a renewed sense of civic pride in the iconic spaces that define our urban landscape.